The Japanese Sword Museum 刀剣博物館

-The Japanese Sword Museum is dedicated to the art of Japanese swordmaking.
-Run by the Society for the Preservation of Japanese Art Swords, visit this museum and receive a fascinating insight into Japanese weaponry.
+The Japanese Sword Museum is a facility dedicated to displaying Japanese swords as works of art.
+Run by the Society for the Preservation of Japanese Art Swords, visit this museum and receive a fascinating insight into the beauty of Japanese swords.

 The collection contains many swords that have been awarded special status for their important cultural value

 The museum is a short walk from Ryogoku Station on the JR Sobu Line or the subway station of the same name on the Toei Oedo Line.

 You can walk easily to the Japanese Sword Museum from Ryogoku Station in 5 minutes.
 The easiest way to find it is by walking alongside the Sumida River, passing by the Ryogoku Kokugikan sumo stadium.
 The museum is located inside of a small park, the Kyu-Yasuda Garden.